How Oracle Java Licensing works:

 - Java SE subscription costs 25 USD per month for an Oracle processor.

-Please note that the legacy price list is no longer available online after January 23, 2023.
-Staying updated with the latest pricing models is crucial to ensure compliance and avoid unnecessary costs.
+Please note that the legacy price list will no longer be available online after January 23, 2023.
+Staying updated with the latest pricing models is crucial to ensuring compliance and avoiding unnecessary costs.

 Oracle Java Licensing on VMware

-Oracle’s opinion is that if you deploy an Oracle JDK on a virtual server using VMware ESXI 6.0 and upwards, you must license every physical host in all your vCenters, even in vCenters where you have not installed Java.
+Oracle believes that if you deploy an Oracle JDK on a virtual server using VMware ESXI 6.0 and higher, you must license every physical host in all your vCenters, even in vCenters where Java has not been installed.

 The procedure for licensing Oracle Java SE on VMware varies with each ESXi version you’re operating.